Dena Grayson: Politics

 In 2016, she ran unsuccessfully for the Democratic nomination for the United States House of Representatives for Florida's 9th congressional district.

 Since 2016, Grayson is a regular political commentator on Twitter, and asked onto media such as Fox News to speak on issues such as the Democrats proposal to reform elections.
 Grayson attended the Michael Cohen hearing in February 2019.

-Personal
+Personal life

 Since 2016, she has been married to former Congressman Alan Grayson.